-- 1. Inspect the skin for colour using both a generalized and localized approach.
+- Inspect the skin for colour using both a generalized and localized approach.
 To visualize general colour, step back and take note of their general appearance; for a localized approach, inspect specific regions.
 Mucous membranes, palms, sclera, and regions around the mouth can all be telltale signs for centralized colour variations.
 Always examine distal extremities for discolouration.
 Table 4 lists common colour variations.
-Skin colour varies widely from dark to light shades including black, brown, yellow, and white shades.
+Keep in mind that skin colour varies widely from dark to light shades including black, brown, yellow, and white shades.
 These colours are affected by many factors.
 The biggest factor is how much melanin is produced by the body's melanocytes; this also affects hair and eye colour.
 Additionally, the circulating hemoglobin affects skin colour and the underlying connective tissue. - Normally, skin colour is evenly distributed with no variations; clients with darker skin tones will have lighter coloured palms and soles of feet.
-You may observe birthmarks, which are visible upon birth and include a wide array of sizes and colours (brown, black, blue, red, pink and purple).
+Keep in mind that you may observe birthmarks, which are visible upon birth and include a wide array of sizes and colours (brown, black, blue, red, pink and purple).
 Most are flat and some fade over time.
 You should document them describing their location and description particularly since some can look like bruising.